apache/pulsar/site2/docs/client-libraries-dotnet.md

 2. Add the DotPulsar NuGet package.

-   1. Use the following command to install the `DotPulsar` package:
+   1. Use the following command to install the `DotPulsar` package.

         ```
         dotnet add package DotPulsar